You may have never heard of a lesser tenrec or if you have, probably assume they're related to hedgehogs in some way.

 Unlike hedgehogs, they also very rarely roll into a ball.
 This makes them far easier to handle.
 Despite the spines on their back acting as a similar defense mechanism, we almost never see them react this way in captivity.

 We do recommend daily handling to keep them accustomed to interaction with people and being handled.

 Where Are Lesser Tenrecs From?

-The lesser Tenrec is a insectivorous mammal.
-Found in the dry forest and coastal regions in Madagascar.
-The Lesser tenrec is actually one of five types of tenrecs from the family Tenrecidae.
-Although may look similar to a hedgehog, they are not related.
+Lesser Tenrecs in the wild can be found in the dry forest and coastal regions in Madagascar.
+They're actually one of five types of tenrecs from the family Tenrecidae.

 Daily handling is ideal, both to keep them socialized and accustomed to interaction with people, and to be able to get the most out of the relationship.
 They do not require focused, high-intensity attention, and instead do very well simply being with a person in whatever context best fits that individual's lifestyle and routine.
 They are not particularly delicate - they can be manhandled, turned on their back, pet and stroked, and generally messed with in various ways.

 They are nocturnal animals and will be most active at night.
 Interaction tends to be more active and animated closer to the evening, with a tendency toward more sleeping and cuddling earlier in the day.
 Although they are not considered social animals, they are far more friendly than a traditional hedgehog.
 This is also highly dependent on how much human interaction they are accustomed to early in their life.

 In the wild, a Lesser Tenrec’s typical lifespan is somewhere between 10 - 15 years.
 However, those raised in captivity have been known to live up to 20 years.
 This can only done through proper diet and care.